Nyan-Prakash/KeyveveTakeHome/interviewPrep.md

 - "Frontend is Streamlit (rapid prototyping) but could be migrated to React for richer UX"

 **Closing Statement**:
-"Keyveve demonstrates end-to-end AI-powered travel planning with real-world constraints, production-grade security, and a scalable architecture.
+"Triply demonstrates end-to-end AI-powered travel planning with real-world constraints, production-grade security, and a scalable architecture.
 It showcases my ability to design complex systems, integrate LLMs effectively, and balance technical correctness with user experience."

 ---